prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-max.md

 // 4.
 Make a bid request
 adUnit?.fetchDemand { [weak self] result in

-    // 6.
+    // 5.
 Make an ad request to MAX self?.adBannerView.loadAd()
 }
 ```

 #### Step 1: Create MAAdView

-This step is totally the same as for pure [MAX integration](https://dash.applovin.com/documentation/mediation/ios/getting-started/banners).
+This step is totally the same as for pure [MAX integration](https://dash.applovin.com/documentation/mediation/ios/getting-started/banners#loading-a-banner).
 You don't have to make any modifications here.

 #### Step 2: Create MAXMediationBannerUtils

-The `MAXMediationBannerUtils` is a helper class, wich performs certain utilty work for the `MediationBannerAdUnit`, like passing the targeting keywords to the adapters and checking the visibility of the ad view.
+The `MAXMediationBannerUtils ` is a helper class, wich performs certain utilty work for the `MediationBannerAdUnit`, like passing the targeting keywords to the adapters and checking the visibility of the ad view.

 #### Step 3: Create MediationBannerAdUnit

-The `MediationBannerAdUnit` is part of Prebid mediation API.
+The `MediationBannerAdUnit` is a part of Prebid mediation API.
 This class is responsible for making bid request and providing the winning bid and targeting keywords to mediating SDKs.

 #### Step 4: Make bid request